nathalie-barrau/images_blending/README.md

 ## Installation

-Python 3.8 is required (more recent Python versions might work but have not been tested)
+Install Python 3.8 (more recent Python versions might work but have not been tested)

+Clone the repository

 (Optional) Create a virtual environment with Python 3.8